lis-epfl/micro-502/docs/assignment/hardware_instruction.rst

 The assistants will judge your presentation right before your hardware demonstration.

+For the Hardware demostration you will have 20 minutes of time in total.
 The demonstration performance will be graded according to the performance metrics defined under :ref:`Hardware Task overview` and are the same as in simulation:

 - **Grade 3.5**: Take off
-- **Grade 3.5 - 4.75**: During the first lap, teams must detect the gates using vision.
+- **Grade 3.5 - 4.75**: During the first part, teams must detect the gates using vision in a counter-clockwise manner.
 Each gate that is both correctly detected and flown through adds +0.25.
-- **Grade 4.75 - 6.0**: After the first lap, the exact gate positions will be provided.
-Here you will have 3 trials and only the best one will be considered.
+- **Grade 4.75 - 6.0**: After that, the exact gate positions will be provided.
+Here you will have the remaining time to do how many trials you want.
+Only the best one will be considered.
 Teams will then be ranked according to the total number of gates completed and the average completion time of the two laps, compared to the rest of the class.
 - Solutions that go against the spirit of the exercise will not be accepted (e.g. finding bugs and exploiting them).

 ..
 Demonstration schedule on May 26th